 The department aims to provide workplaces where all employees feel safe, valued and supported to bring their whole selves to work.
 Being an LGBTIQ+ inclusive employer ensures we can maximise the productivity, wellbeing and engagement of all of our staff, so we can better support all Queenslanders.
-In August 2018,
+In May 2022, the updated

-Proud at Work was released under the We all Belong framework.
+Proud at Work workforce strategy was released under the We all Belong framework.
+This update reflects on the achievements of the previous strategy, while focusing on areas for growth to improve LGBTQ+ inclusion for our workforce.
 Watch the department's LGBTIQ+ inclusion video

 What do we have in Common? on YouTube.

-In June 2020 the department was awarded Gold Standard in the Australian Workforce Equality Index, showing their dedication to building LGBTIQ+ inclusive workplaces.
+In June 2020 and May 2021, the department was awarded Gold Standard in the Australian Workforce Equality Index, showing their dedication to building LGBTIQ+ inclusive workplaces.

 Able.
 Valuing talent in all abilities